hothephuc/hermes_logistic_assistant/README.md

 - "Average delay last month"

 ### 5. Predictions (Bonus Feature)
+### 6. Conversational / Text-Only
+- "Explain why delays increased last month (just text)"
+- "Tell me about warehouse performance without a chart"
+- "Why are Route A delays higher?"

+If you explicitly ask for "no chart", "text only", or similar, the system returns a narrative summary with no visualization.

+- "Predict the delay rate for next 14 days on Route B"
+- "Forecast the next month of delays for WH2"
+- "Roughly how long are delays if Weather issues hit Route C?"
 - "Predict the delay rate for next week"
 - "Forecast next week's delays"
 - "What will delays look like next week?"